German cross-border workers

 The insured person is considered a cross-border worker if they work (and are insured) in a different EU country than the one they reside in and under the condition that they return to the country of residence every day or at least once a week.
 In this case, the country competent in social security matters is the country where they work.

-Use of the S1 form
+What is the S1 form used for?

 The S1 form is a document of legal entitlement to healthcare benefits delivered by the competent country (country where contributions are paid) and allows registration in the country of residence.
 In this case, healthcare is delivered in the country of residence as if the concerned person was insured there.
 The S1 form delivered by the competent healthcare fund must be presented to the health fund in the country of residence.
 The healthcare fund from the country of residence confirms the registration of the form to the competent healthcare fund.